Elgg/Elgg/mod/ecml/README.txt

-	To register your own ECML keywords, reply to the 'get_keywords' hook of type 'ecml' and append to the passed array with a key that is your keyword name and a value that is an array of a description and view.
+	To register your own ECML keywords, reply to the 'get_keywords' hook of type 'ecml' and append to the passed array with a key that is your keyword name and a value that is an array of a view, a description, and usage instructions.

+	Optionally, the array can pass a 'restricted' => array() value of views that this keyword is valid in.
+This is not overrideable by the admin interface and is useful for forcing security on possibly dangerous keywords.

 	Arguments passed to the keyword are accessible to the keyword view via the $vars array.
 It is	the responsibility of the custom view to parse